A nine-goal thriller at Fulham and Romero rescues Spurs – Football Weekly

 And when people have grown up with the campaign for justice,

-what they were campaigning against was that first inquest verdict of accidental death in 1991.
+What they were campaigning against was that first inquest verdict of accidental death in 1991.

-And the judges, this is a big thing of mine that I really want people to understand, because it's one of the lesser known parts of the story.
+And the judges, this is a big thing of mine that I really want people to understand, because it's one of the lesser-known parts of the story.

 They went to the High Court in 1993 to try and get that overturned, and the judges just dismissed them.
 So they were forced to fight that first inquest for another 19 years.

-And that's like taking up everybody's time, taking up everybody's life, traumatising everyone, keeping this terrible disaster, you know, so central in the lives of everybody.
+And that's like taking up everybody's time taking up everybody's life traumatizing everyone keeping this terrible disaster you know so central in the lives of everybody they always said we can't grieve we can't move on

-don't have recourse to all the things you need to fight this right like like how do you find who do you talk to where's how do you get the legal processes to understand?
+you know, that at the time are dealing with such grief and such tragedy and don't have recourse to all the things you need to fight this, right?
+Like, how do you find who do you talk to?

-You don't want to have to deal with any of that at the start and for so long as well.
 And their fight has been sort of unbelievably brave and like sort of heroic in a way.
+Absolutely.

-It has.
 There's another way of looking at that, Max, which is that's how hard it's been

-relentlessly for 36 years and they haven't got justice at the end and they were denied justice.
+And they haven't got justice at the end.
+And they were denied justice.

 They finally got this historic verdict from that inquest that the 97, as it is now, were unlawfully killed due to gross negligence, manslaughter by the South Yorkshire Police officer in charge, Chief Superintendent David Duckingfield.